fdavidsen/sidebar-with-scrollbar/README.md

 # Sidebar with Scrollbar
-A simple sidebar with a scrollbar if needed.
+Simple sidebar with a scrollbar if needed.
 [Preview](https://fdavidsen.github.io/sidebar-with-scrollbar/)

 ## About
 This small component is built on top of [Bootstrap](https://getbootstrap.com/) which is free to use and adapt to your project.